rharish101/assignment-template/README.md

 # Assignment Solution Template

 This repository contains my template for assignment submissions.
-This template is intended to be used with XeLaTeX.

 ## Features
 * `code` environment: For writing code.